barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 For ANTs to handle the tensor orientation correctly, the tensors must be oriented in the voxel space of the image, such that they can be converted to physical space using the ITK direction matrix.

 # Compute registration

 Run `antsRegistration` or `antsRegistrationSyN[Quick].sh`, registering the DT by proxy - for the moving image use B0 (recommended), FA, or some other scalar image(s) in the DT space.
-This produces the warps `movingDT_ToFixed1Warp.nii.gz` and `movingDT_ToFixed0GenericAffine.mat`.
+This produces the warps `movingDT_ToFixed1Warp.nii.gz` and `movingDT_ToFixed0GenericAffine.mat`, or just `movingDT_ToFixed0GenericAffine.mat` if the transformation does not include deformable registration.

-## Apply the transform to the DT image
+# Apply the transform to the DT image

-Apply these transforms to deform the tensor image. `antsApplyTransforms` will output the tensors in the space of the fixed image with `-e 2`.
-After this the tensors will be correctly **located** in the fixed space, but they will retain their original **orientation** - they need to be reoriented to account for the rotation introduced by the registration.
+`antsApplyTransforms` will warp the tensors with the `-e 2` option.
+After this, the tensors will be correctly **located** in the fixed space, but they will retain their original **orientation** - they need to be reoriented to account for the rotation introduced by the registration.

 ```
 antsApplyTransforms -d 3 -e 2 -i dt.nii.gz -o dtDeformed.nii.gz \
   -t movingDT_ToFixed1Warp.nii.gz -t movingDT_ToFixed0GenericAffine.mat -r fixed.nii.gz
 ```

 You may combine other warps here as you would for a scalar image.
 For example, if the fixed image is the subject's T1, and we have transforms mapping this to template space, we can apply them to map the DT to template space.
-All transforms applied here, both deformable and affine, must then be composed as shown below.
+All transforms applied here, both deformable and affine, must be composed as shown below for reorientation.

-## Compose the affine and deformable transforms into a single warp file for `ReorientTensorImage`
+# Compose the affine and deformable transforms into a single warp file for `ReorientTensorImage`

 If you have computed a single affine transform only, you can reorient the tensor at this stage: